About

 So what’s the connection with mBlip?

-I own both.
-EVsoup is the sibling site of mBlip.
+I own and operate both.
+EVsoup is the younger sibling to mBlip.
 The obvious difference is that EVsoup is focused EV’s, while mBlip is more focused on generalized “edutainment”.
-I could have kept it all under one roof, but EV channels would have dominated the contrent and it would therefore have complicated the taxonomy structure.
+I could have kept it all under one roof, but EV channels would have dominated the content and it would therefore have complicated the taxonomy structure.

 I also wanted to mention that just like mBlip, EVsoup.com never accepts donations, nor will EVsoup seek any revenue through advertising.
 Sponsorships placed in the videos and the video descriptions are those of the video makers and do not financially benefit or enrich EVsoup in any way.
 Visitor info will never be sold by EVsoup, and there is no interest in making money with this site or improving its search engine ranking.
 This site is a personal hobby, not a business.